 - Mobile equipment - Power-driven vehicles pose crushing hazards to workers.
 For example, workers can become trapped between a truck and a dock wall or pinned by a forklift while loading materials on or off of shipping vessels.
 Crushing injuries can also occur inside a motor vehicle or truck that is involved in a crash.

 - Elevator accidents – many construction sites have temporary elevators that sometimes crush injuries.
 Such as fingers, hands, or arms stuck between elevator doors.

 - Mass crowd stampedes

 - Nontraumatic situations if pressure areas on the body are not protected.
-For example, in individuals left in the same position for a period of time, such as patients who have been unconscious or in a coma.
+For example, in individuals left in the same position for some time, such as patients who have been unconscious or in a coma.

-Employers are responsible for providing a safe workplace free from serious hazards and comply with standards, rules, and regulations issued under the Occupational Safety and Health Act of 1970.
+Employers are responsible for providing a safe workplace free from serious hazards and complying with standards, rules, and regulations issued under the Occupational Safety and Health Act of 1970.

 So, employers should make efforts to protect workers from hazards that could cause crushing injuries.
 For example, employers should:

 - Block and secure objects that may shift, cycle, or move unexpectedly;

 - Increase awareness of pinning hazards by making workers aware of mobile equipment in the work area.